caioreix/readfile/README.md

 ```

 ### ByWord
-Read an entire file and populate a string
+Read a file word by word

 ```go
 package main